 Washington Gleaning Network

-The Washington Gleaning Network is a network of organizations throughout Washington state who glean and support the work of gleaning locally.
-Together, we are working to grow the gleaning movement and support the great work that gleaners do, to ultimately get more fresh local foods into the hands of those who need it most.
+The Washington Gleaning Network is a network of gleaning organizations throughout Washington state who are working to grow the local gleaning movement.
+Together, we are stronger as we work to support the great work that gleaners do, and ultimately get more fresh local food into the hands of those who need it most.

 Gleaning is the practice of collecting excess food from farms, gardens, and other sources to donate to those who need it.
 This can include food that is close to it’s “sell by” date or crops that have been harvested but are maybe to small, too big or the wrong shape for the market, but are perfectly edible.